ky-42/personal-site/README.md

 - [ ] 1.0.0
   - [ ] Asteroids game on the background

+# How to setup test env
+Things you will need:
+- postgresql-libs / libpq-dev
+- docker compose or a postgres server
+- yarn or npm

 #### Some resources I used in the create of the site
 Frontend File Structure - https://www.freecodecamp.org/news/a-better-way-to-structure-react-projects/